prueker/METARMap/README.md

 * Change the **/etc/rc.local** file to automatically run the **startup.sh** script, you can refer to the rc.local file in Github for reference
 * Try it out by disconnecting your Raspberry Pi from the power and reconnecting it and waiting a couple seconds
 * You can check the **/home/pi/startup.log** file to see if any errors occurred
 * If you'd like to have the script refresh in regular intervals, use crontab and set the appropriate interval.
-For an example you can refer to the cromtab file in the GitHub repo, which runs the script once every 5 minutes (make sure you grant the file execute permissions beforehand).
+For an example you can refer to the crontab file in the GitHub repo, which runs the script once every 5 minutes (make sure you grant the file execute permissions beforehand).
 To edit your crontab type:
 	* crontab -e